ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Global_Configuration/device_attributes.md

 ### Creating rules in the UI

-You can create rules in the UI by selecting the **Add attribute** button.
+You can create rules in the UI by clicking **+ Add attribute**.
 This will provide you a form to fill out.

 ![Device attributes rules](device_attributes/device_attributes_rules.png)